 Benefits of Breastfeeding Babies Even though many health professionals believe that babies should wait to start consuming formula, studies have shown that breastfeeding babies do as well as formula.
 Breastfeeding new mothers find that they can still bond with their babies by breastfeeding.
 Many new mothers choose to breastfeed because it gives them a sense of security for their baby.
 Breast milk contains antibodies that fight infections and diseases and helps a new mother protect her child from disease.

 One of the most important benefits of breastfeeding babies is the fact that breast milk protein helps fight against colic.
 When babies suckle from their mothers, they intake breast milk protein.
+Try the lactation protein powder from Majka to increase the milk supply.
 It is known that an insufficient supply of vitamin D inhibits the production of digestive enzymes.
 This lack of enzymes results in the baby having problems with constipation.
 Breastfed babies who receive vitamin D supplements through supplementation experience less discomfort when compared to babies who are not breastfed.

 A Few More Health Benefits Breastfed babies are less likely to suffer from common childhood illnesses such as diarrhea, ear infections, and viral infections.
 These health benefits help to ensure that babies will have a happy and healthy childhood.
 There are also several medical conditions, illnesses, and diseases for which breastfed babies are less likely to experience.
 For example, babies who are bottle fed are more likely to develop respiratory problems than those who are breastfed.
 They are also less likely to suffer from common childhood illnesses such as diarrhea, ear infections, and viral infections.